bit4mind/anon-service/README.md

 ## HOW IT WORKS
-You can execute all tasks via command-line or launch them via the interactive menu.
+You can execute all tasks via command-line or via the interactive menu.
 The default mode (starting the script without any options) is the interactive menu.
 The interactive menu works as a launcher: after installing the necessary software, you can select the transparent proxy type or reconfigure resolvers/relays before each